 Computer Vision Examples for Unity

-Computer Vision Examples is the next step in the evolution of depth sensor examples (incl.
-“Azure Kinect and Femto Bolt Examples”, “Kinect-v2 Examples”, etc.).
-Instead of a depth sensor though this asset uses a plain web camera or video recording as input, and AI models to provide depth estimation, body tracking and other streams.
+Computer Vision Examples (Lite) is the next step in the evolution of depth sensor examples (incl.
+“Azure Kinect and Femto Bolt Examples“, “Kinect-v2 Examples“, etc.).
+Instead of a depth sensor though this asset uses a plain web camera or video recording as input, and AI models to provide depth estimation, body tracking, object tracking and other streams.
 The package contains over thirty demo scenes.

 The avatar-demo scenes show how to utilize user-controlled avatars in your scenes, gesture demo – how to use discrete and continuous gestures in your projects, fitting room demos – how to overlay or blend the user’s body with virtual models, background removal demo – how to display user silhouettes on virtual background, etc. Short descriptions of all demo-scenes are available in the online documentation.